deinal/seacast/README.md

 python download_data.py -d era5 -s 1987-01-01 -e 2024-05-31
 ```

-4. Daily forecasts were fetched  with the ECMWF [open data client](https://pypi.org/project/ecmwf-opendata/) for the months of July and August 2024 using a cronjob:
+4. Daily forecasts were fetched  with the ECMWF [open data client](https://pypi.org/project/ecmwf-opendata/) and CMEMS python client for the months of July and August 2024 using a cronjob:
 ```
 0 21 * * * python download_data.py --forecast >> forecasts.log 2>&1
 ```
+Evaluation data + predicted fields are stored on Zenodo (https://zenodo.org/records/13894915).

 5. Satellite SST
 ```